root-io/vmail/README.md

 If you think that you have found a security issue in vmail.me project, please don't use the bug tracker and don't publish it publicly.

-Instead, all security issues must be sent to support [at] vmail.me.
+Instead, all security issues must be sent to security [at] vmail.me.

 Getting started